The most common include:

-Everyone has a cognitive profile.
-A simple way to define these cognitive skills is to describe them as the underlying brain skills that make it possible for us to think, remember and learn.
-These are the skills that allows us to process the huge influx of information we receive each and every day at work, at school and in life.
-We all have relative strengths and weaknesses in our cognitive profiles but overall most of our skills will fall in the normal range.
+Everyone has underlying brain skills that make it possible for us to think, remember and learn – known as their cognitive profile.
+These skills allow us to process the huge amounts of information we receive every day at work, at school and in life.
+We all have strengths and weaknesses in our cognitive profiles.

-It is crucial to remember that a person with a SpLD may also have many strengths which can sometimes outweigh the weaknesses!
+It is crucial to remember that a person with an SpLD may have many strengths which can outweigh any weaknesses!

 The term neurodiversity recognises normal variation and differences in brain function that occur naturally across the human population.
 It is a recognition that we all have neurological differences.